jacobwilliams/daglib/README.md

 ```
 git clone git@github.com:sourceryinstitute/dag
 fpm build --compiler caf
-fpm test --compiler caf --runner cafrun
+fpm test --compiler caf --runner "cafrun -n 1"
 ```
+replacing `1` in the last line with the desired number of images to execute in parallel for each test.
 Users who prefer a [FoBiS] build system, please see [daglib by Jacob Williams], from which the current repository was forked.

 Example
 -------